jwoody02/SwiftFlow/README.md

  - Initial Ideal Time: Set to a default value (e.g., 2 seconds).
  - Success Rate Calculation: The percentage of tasks completing within the ideal time is calculated.
  - Adjusting Ideal Time:
-   - If the success rate is above a threshold (e.g., 80%), the ideal time is increased.
+   - The ideal time is increased if the success rate is above a threshold (e.g., 80%).
    - If the success rate is below the threshold, the ideal time is decreased.
  - Concurrency Adjustment:
    - Increase concurrency if the success rate is high.
 Aka: allow more tasks to run at once.